Freezer meals have changed over time. Now they are diverse and versatile and super easy to make. Wondering what you can freeze? Here’s what:

 That puts a new look on a frozen dinner, doesn’t it?
 Carnitas are easily prepared ahead of time, cooled, wrapped well, and stashed in the freezer for dinner later in the month.
 Just add corn tortillas and fresh guacamole and you’re good to go.

 If you’re not sure something will freeze, test it out next time you serve it for dinner.
 Freeze a portion size before or after cooking.
 Then try it a few days later.
-If it tastes good, you know it will freeze.
+If it tastes good, you know it will freeze well.

 You’d be pleasantly surprised by what you can cook and freeze for later.
 I love casseroles with the best of them, but you don’t have to limit your big batch cooking to just 9×13 inch pans.
 The following is a list of what I’ve found that freezes well.
 It’s not an exhaustive list.
 There’s more that I haven’t yet discovered.
 Your options are almost limitless!